(an extended obituary is posted here)

 Niilo Emil Koponen, 85, died on December 3, 2013, in Fairbanks of natural causes.

-Niilo was known and respected across Alaska as a homesteader, educator, and political activist including 10 years in the Alaska State legislature.
+Niilo was known and respected across Alaska as a homesteader, educator, community and political activist including 10 years in the Alaska State legislature.

 Born in 1928, Niilo grew up in a Finnish cooperative apartment building in the Bronx, New York, worked as an office machine repairman and in a shipyard with his father.
 He volunteered at a Quaker work camp in Finland helping WWII refugees which, after graduation from Wilberforce University inspired him to drive with his wife, Joan, to the “Last Frontier”, arriving in Fairbanks in March 1952.